arinal/elm-newtonian/README.md

 # elm-newtonian

 Finally, solar system animation in your browser!
-Every planet movement is calculated using Newtonian gravity equation, enjoy!
+Every planet movement is calculated using Newtonian gravity equation.

-This application is simple, very ideal if you want to start learning elm with enjoyment :)
+This application is simple, mean to be an ideal case study if you want to start learning elm with enjoyment :)

 ## Getting started